-Further upstream, you'll come across Wat Arun also known as the Temple of Dawn.
-This Ayutthaya period architectural masterpiece was established by King Taksin in the seventeenth century.
+Further upstream, you'll come across Wat Arun, also known as the Temple of Dawn.
+King Taksin established this Ayutthaya period architectural masterpiece in the seventeenth century.
 Its main features are its five prang towers which are encrusted with thousands of colourful pieces of Chinese porcelain.

 Little visited by foreigners, but often frequented by Thai's who go there to make merit, is the next temple to be seen upstream.
 It's known as Wat Rakhang meaning bell after an ancient bell was unearthed on the site during construction.
 Behind the bot is a wooden scripture library where you will find murals from the days between 1782 and 1809 when King Rama I once lived as a monk.

 After passing the site of the Grand Palace and Wat Phra Kaew, you arrive at the Maharaj Pier where Wat Mahathat and Mahachulalongkorn Buddhist University and meditation centre are housed as well as where the amulet market is located.

 The last port of call before passing Thammasat University, the National Museum and the National Theatre, is at the Phra Athit Pier.
 It's just beyond the Phra Pin Khao Bridge, and it's also where the Chao Phraya River tourist boat completes its epic journey before turning around and returning from whence it came.

 Disembark here and then take a short walk to Phra Sumen Fort nearby, one of only two remaining forts in Bangkok.
 This one was built during the reign of King Rama I in 1783.